Milestones of the Conference of the Parties (COP)

 The signature of the United Nations Framework Convention on Climate Change (UNFCCC) in 1992 (Rio de Janeiro Earth Summit) represented the start of annual climate conferences.
 The COP, ratified by 196 governments, recognized the existence of global warming as a result of anthropogenic activity and allocated the responsibility for fighting climate change to all governments, and in particular to those of industrialized countries.

 Despite the difficulty in reaching global agreements, progress has been made at previous Conferences.
-In the run-up to COP25 in Santiago de Chile in several weeks’ time, below we summarize the highlights of previous summits.
+In the run-up to COP25 in Madrid (Spain) in several weeks’ time, below we summarize the highlights of previous summits.
 COP25 is perhaps the final opportunity for governments and other parties to act coherently with the Paris Agreement objectives.

 1995 COP1 Berlin